hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 ### Aligning reads with Bowtie2

-Since we have our indexes already created, we can get started with read alignment.
+Since we have our indices already created, we can get started with read alignment.
 Change directories to the `bowtie2` folder:

 ```bash
 $ cd ~/ngs_course/chipseq/results/bowtie2